-CBT-I (Cognitive Behavioral Therapy for Insomnia) is the most effective first-line treatment for chronic insomnia.
-It is also an excellent alternative for patients who wish to treat their trouble sleeping at night without the use of sleep medication, and for those who wish to taper off or reduce their sleep medication.
-Most patients respond to treatment in 2-6 sessions.
-Both group and individual treatments are effective.
+CBT-I is the most effective first-line treatment for chronic insomnia.
+It is also helpful for nightmares and difficulty tolerating CPAP therapy.
+CBT-I is an excellent option for patients seeking a non-drug treatment for their sleep problems, and for those who wish to taper off or reduce their sleep medication.
+The most effective approach may combine several methods, including:

 - Stimulus control therapy